Spypoint Link-EVO (AT&T)

 - Optimal - This is a compromise of the two modes above.

 You will notice that we placed the Evo in short distance scenarios where the infrared light had plenty of objects to reflect off.
-In these setups, the night pictures were very good.
+In these setups, the night pictures were good enough.
 Placing the Link-Evo in a wide open field would not be beneficial as this camera doesn't have the flash range to compensate for the lack of objects to bounce light off of.
 Also, the pictures sent to the app are highly compressed and not full resolution.
 The full resolution pictures are stored to the SD card.
 The following images are full resolution.

 Picture & Video Resting Power (on): 1.07 mW